 Please read our department and university policies on appropriate use of computer systems.

 There will be homework and reading assignments every week.
 It is essential to keep up with the reading since there is a lot of material to cover, and only a limited amount of time we're able to spend together in class.

-There will be an in-class midterm exam given Thursday, March 10th which accounts for 20% of your final grade.
-The final exam is scheduled for Tuesday, May 17th from 12:00-1:50PM; it is comprehensive and is worth 30% of your final grade.
-Class participation and homework assignments count for 50%, and so it essential to get your homeworks done, and attendance at every class meeting is mandatory.
+There will be an in-class midterm exam given Friday, October 18th which accounts for 25% of your final grade.
+The final exam is scheduled for Friday, December 13th from 12:00-1:50PM; it is comprehensive and is worth 35% of your final grade.
+Class participation and homework assignments count for 40%, and so it essential to get your homeworks done, and attendance at every class meeting is mandatory.
 Make-up exams will not be given.
-The College of Arts and Sciences has a policy concerning academic honesty with which you should be familiar.